 A tetanus infection can lead to severe muscle pain and spasms all over the body.
 It can also lead to swallowing or breathing difficulties.

 In some cases, tetanus can cause death.

-Yes.
-You should always see your GP if your child:
+Even if your child doesn’t have symptoms, you should see your GP if your child:

 - is bitten by an animal

 - gets cut or scratched by anything dirty.